With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd goes shopping.

 The Brand’s Trust Drives Conversions

-People know this brand doesn’t sell junk.
+Folks know this brand doesn’t sell junk.

 So when you recommend their equipment, you’re not fighting uphill battles trying to convince anyone that it’s legit.